aery32/aery32-refguide/source/clsdrv/serial_port.rst

 ``getline()`` will extract characters to *line* C string until either the DMA input buffer is full or the delimiting character, which is ``\r\n`` by defaut, is found.

-You can also save the total number of characters read (delimitation character and ``\0`` aren't added to this value):
+Characters that precede the char (del), which is a backspace (decimal value 127), are discarded from the line.

+The total number of the read characters can be saved like this:

 .. code-block:: c++

     size_t nread;
     pc.getline(line, *nread);

+Delimitation character and ``\0`` aren't added to *nread*.

-The delimitation character *delim* can be either a single character or two sequential characters.
-The default *delim* can be set by calling ``set_default_delim()`` member function this way:
+The default *delim* can be set by calling ``set_default_delim()`` member function in this way:

 .. code-block:: c++

     pc.set_default_delim('\n');
     pc.set_default_delim("\r\n");

+Note that the delimitation character *delim* can be either a single character or two sequential characters.
 If you need to use occasionally some other delimitation character, define it as a third argument like this:

 .. code-block:: c++